TKomericki/Rhetos-wiki/Prerequisites.md

 2. Open "Notepad++" => Menu "Language" => "Define your language" => Click "Import..." => Select the downloaded XML file.
 3. Optionally, configure direct *build and deployment* of DSL scripts from Notepad++.
 This is only for the development environment, and only for older Rhetos applications that contain DeployPackages.exe.
    1. Install the *NppExec* plugin (Plugins -> Plugin Manages ->...).
-   2. F6 -> enter the path to "DeployPackages.exe" inside the Rhetos server, for example "C:\Projects\MyRhetosServer\bin\DeployPackages.exe", click "Save...", enter script name "DeployPackages".
+   2. F6 -> enter the path to "DeployPackages.exe" inside the Rhetos application, for example "C:\Projects\MyRhetosServer\bin\DeployPackages.exe", click "Save...", enter script name "DeployPackages".
       Henceforward, that action can be executed directly with CTRL-F6.
    3. For automatic analysis of deployment results: SHIFT-F6 -> "Highlight" -> enter the following table.